accounts-payable icon

 Purchase orders and invoices control billing and procurement (purchasing processes) through issuing and accounting for a sequence of invoice numbers and purchase order numbers.
 Having a reliable purchase order process and receiving process are essential for ordering inventory, contributing to effective inventory management.

-Why Is a Purchase Order Important?
+Why a Purchase Order is Important

 There are a variety of reasons why you might wish to use purchase orders for order placement, whether you run a small or large organization.
 You can do the following things with a purchase order: